5 Minute Recipes/ Asian Recipes/ Drinks/ Japanese/ Recipes

 There are two popular methods to make it at home:

 • Frothed Milk – This is where tea is brewed separately while the milk is heated, steamed and frothed, similar to a cappuccino.
-This is how we usually prepare matcha lattes at home.
+This is how we usually prepare our matcha lattes at home.

 • Simmered with Milk – This is where the matcha powder is simmered in the milk, more like a simmered chai latte.